-These techniques and tips are designed to show a beginner the range of ways to blend, shape, texture and finish polymer clay for miniatures and dollhouse food.
-Try any of the beginner projects to practice a technique and add it to you repertoire for making miniatures.
-Before you begin, if you are a complete beginner, read Beginners Tips For Working with Polymer Clay and Choosing a Brand of Polymer Clay
+These techniques and tips will show a beginner the range of ways to blend, shape, texture, and finish polymer clay for dollhouse miniatures and food.
+Try any of these beginner projects to practice a technique and add it to your repertoire for making miniatures.

 01 of 09